-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course introduces the scientific study of human society, culture, and social interactions.
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

+This course introduces the scientific study of human society, culture, and social interactions.
 Topics include socialization, research methods, diversity and inequality, cooperation and conflict, social change, social institutions, and organizations.
 Upon completion, students should be able to demonstrate knowledge of sociological concepts as they apply to the interplay among individuals, groups, and societies.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 This is a Universal General Education Transfer Component (UGETC) course.

-SOC 213 - Sociology of the Family Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course covers the institution of the family and other intimate relationships.
+SOC 213 - Sociology of the Family

+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

+This course covers the institution of the family and other intimate relationships.
 Emphasis is placed on mate selection, gender roles, sexuality, communication, power and conflict, parenthood, diverse lifestyles, divorce and remarriage, and economic issues.
 Upon completion, students should be able to analyze the family as a social institution and the social forces which influence its development and change.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
-This course has been approved for transfer under the ICAA as a general education course in
+This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.

-Social/Behavioral Sciences.
 SOC 225 - Social Diversity